lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .right[![Diagram of multi-tenanacy](images/diagram-multi-tenancy.png)]

+???

+[JUST REPHRASE AS EXPLANATION]

 ---

 **Tenant:** Group of users who share a common access with specific privileges to the software instance..ref[1]

 .right[![Diagram of tenants](images/diagram-tenant.png)]

+???

+Think of it as a private environment, in a running shared software, where one or many users interact in isolation.

 ---